-If there’s an annual passholder in your group, take advantage of their ability to buy a less expensive Sip & Savor pass.
+If there’s a Magic Key holder in your group, take advantage of their ability to buy a less expensive Sip & Savor pass.
 Split the cost of the pass and share the food.

 If someone in your group has allergies, check the back of the Food and Wine Festival tasting passport for a list of foods that work for common dietary lifestyles like gluten-free, vegetarian, vegan, etc. I also highly recommend asking at the cashier about any allergens before you purchase any food.